NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get subtree for code

 `ConceptTests.GetSubtreeForCode()` - Return an entire subtree graph from the root concepts to a specified node.
-`ConceptTests.GetSubtreeForCodeNoChildren()` - Return an entire subtree graph from the root concepts to a specified node, without children.
+`ConceptTests.GetSubtreeForCodeNoChildren()` - Return an entire subtree graph from the concept to its children.

 This call is specifically tuned to support a tree-view based hierarchy browser in a UI.